nanaSun/nanaSwiper/README.md

 The reason why develop such a swiper,just because a project need sliders with sprit and react.
 And it's hard to find a 3rd plugin which support for slider,react and canvas.
 It's easy to find a lot of plugins that support canvas and react or react and slider.
 That's why I develop such a plugin.

-You can check my demo on [my website](https://www.cherryvenus.com/slider/)
+You can check my demo on [https://www.cherryvenus.com/slider/](https://www.cherryvenus.com/slider/)

 If you want to play with this project, you can clone the repositor and then use following directions to start the project.

-play with demo
+build demo

 `npx webpack --config webpack.config.demo`

 start a webpack server